Is Sterile Water The Same As Distilled Water

 No, sterile water and distilled water are not the same.
 Sterile water is a type of purified water that has been treated to make it free of bacteria, fungi, and other microorganisms.
 This type of water is often used in medical settings for injections, irrigation solutions, and other uses where it is important that the water be free of any potential contaminants.
 Distilled water is also a type of purified water, but it has gone through a different process than sterile water.
 Instead of being treated to remove microorganisms, distilled water has gone through a process called distillation where it is heated until it evaporates and then condensed back into liquid form.
 This process removes impurities such as dissolved minerals and salts from the original source water.
 While both sterile and distilled waters are considered safe for consumption, they are not interchangeable due to their different processes.

-See also Is Distilled Water Better Than Coolant
+See also Are There Minerals In Distilled Water

 Sterile Water vs. Distilled Water